 This section will take you through the basics of what you need to know about ovarian cancer.
 It will introduce you to the people who may be part of your treatment team.
 Also, it will identify the different types of treatments for ovarian cancer.
 Hopefully, this information will help prepare you to talk with your treatment team and to feel more confident about your treatment plan.

-Download a printable version of the information in this section with our brochure, Ovarian Cancer: Your Guide.
+Download a printable version of the information (in booklet form) below.

 Cancer occurs when cells in an area of the body grow abnormally.
 Ovarian cancer is the seventh most common cancer among women.

 Epithelial ovarian cancer is the most common and accounts for 85–89 percent of ovarian cancers.
 It forms on the surface of the ovary in the epithelial cells or from the fallopian tube.
 It ranks fourth in cancer deaths among women and causes more deaths than any other cancer of the female reproductive system.

 On the other hand, germ cell cancer is an uncommon form of ovarian cancer, accounting for only about five percent of ovarian cancers.
 Germ cell cancers start in the cells that form the eggs in the ovaries.
 This cancer is usually found in adolescents and young women, and usually affects only one ovary.

 Equally rare, stromal cell cancer starts in the cells that produce female hormones and hold the ovarian tissues together.

 Familial breast-ovarian cancer syndrome is a common inherited condition that causes 15–20 percent of all ovarian cancers and five to ten percent of all breast cancers.
 The association is so common that it is now recommended that all women with epithelial ovarian cancer be tested for an inheritable BRCA mutation.
 This has implications for outcome, treatment, risk for breast cancer, and risk for family members.
 However, the implications of testing are complex enough that consultation with a genetic counselor is helpful.